alexanderkoller/pergamon/README.md

 but I would welcome your pull request to make it more feature-complete.

 - Pergamon currently supports only bibliographies in Bibtex format, not the Hayagriva YAML format.
-- Only a handful of styles are supported at this point, in contrast to the large number of available CSL styles.
-Pergamon comes with implementations of the BibLaTeX styles `numeric`, `alphabetic`, and `authoryear`.
 - Pergamon still requires a lot of testing and tweaking.

 [Pergamon](https://en.wikipedia.org/wiki/Pergamon) was an ancient Greek city state in Asia Minor.